-Although “Ureshii” in Japanese means happy/joyful, Ureshino Tea doesn’t indicate happy and joyful tea (although the quality of this tea may put you in this state of being!), it simply refers to a region in Saga prefecture that is well known for their teas.
-In 2002, “Ureshino-cha” (嬉野茶) was branded as the name for tea produced in the two prefectures of Saga and Nagasaki.
+Although “Ureshii” in Japanese means happy/joyful, Ureshino tea doesn’t indicate happy and joyful tea (although the quality of this tea may put you in this state of being!), it simply refers to a region in Saga prefecture that is well known for their teas.
+In 2002, Ureshino Tea (嬉野茶) was branded as the name for tea produced in the two prefectures of Saga and Nagasaki.
 If you’ve ever tried tea from the Ureshino region, perhaps you will recall the unique shape of the tea leaves.
-It has a unique rounded shape and is called tamaryoku-cha (a.k.a.
-Guri-cha, “curly” tea, see #38 on the list of Japanese Teas & Terminology).
-This is because the last rolling step is omitted in its production, resulting in a curled, rather than straight leaf shape.
-Owing to this shape, the tea leaves take time to open up, and to also release umami.
-Because of this protective rolled shape, tamaryoku-cha has the potential to present a variety of flavors, scents, and umami that straight leaf teas cannot, allowing you to appreciate this tea over time.
-This historic Kyushu specialty currently accounts for only 2% of the tea production in Japan.
-Tamaryoku-cha can be produced using two general methods.
-The first is the more prevalent steamed tamaryoku-cha (95%) and the latter is called kamairi-cha.
+It has a unique rounded shape and is called tamaryokucha (when steamed, it is also known as guri-cha, or “curly” tea—see our List of Japanese Teas & Terminology).

-Kamairi-cha results from the most traditional method of stopping oxidation of tea leaves and is quite rare today.
-It was the method introduced by the originator of Japanese tea, the monk Eisai, who introduced the process from China.
-But rather than producing the typical round pellet shape associated with gunpowder tea, the Japanese method gives a “comma-jewel” shape.
-The drying process involves scalding and turning, or rolling, the tea in a lidded cast-iron cauldron, known as a “kama” at a temperature between 300 and 450 degrees Celsius.
-The Kamairi-cha method was initially implemented at the household level by families producing their own tea, sometimes in the same cauldrons that were used to make rice, but was also offered to Shoguns as tribute tea.
-The scalding and rolling gives a unique comma shape, imparts characteristic kamada flavor from the accumulated residue of previous batches of tea and allows for "sap liberation" to steam the tea with its own sap.
+The drying process involves scalding and turning, or rolling, the tea in a cast-iron pan or cauldron (in Japanese, kama) at a temperature between 300 and 450 degrees Celsius.
+The Kamairicha method was initially implemented at the household level by families producing their own tea, sometimes in the same cauldrons that were used to make rice, but was also offered to Shoguns as tribute tea.
+The scalding and rolling gives a unique comma shape, imparts characteristic kama flavor from the accumulated residue of previous batches of tea and allows for "sap liberation" to steam the tea with its own sap.

 In addition to tea, Ureshino also attracts tourists for their Ureshino hot springs, which are considered to be one of Japan’s three best hot springs for beautiful skin (So, you may have guessed correctly that the water in this region is also exceptional for tea).
 If you are fortunate to find yourself in Ureshino, you’ll want to soak in the hot springs and treat yourself to a cup of ureshino tea.
 We also only covered the surface of the tea history in Saga prefecture so you may even want to learn more about it from the locals over more tea!